ibidem/mjolnir-cfs/+Docs/-00-Introduction.md

-DISCLAIMER: *This following documentation is work in progress and has yet to be properly formatted proof read, and completed.
-It is provided even in it's current state because having something is more useful then having nothing at all.*

 The Cascading File System (cfs) module allows the implementation of projects based on a modular pattern where points of interest in an application are split into modules (separate folders with a namespace) and stacked, with top modules